aturner-epcc/uknss-benchmark-ior_mdtest/README.ior.UKNSS.md

   the total RAM available on each compute node and is intended to represent the memory footprint of a real application.

-## b.
+### b.
 Optional configuration file modifications for sequential workloads

-For the sequential loads (1 and 2), the Offeror MAY modify the following parameters for each test:
+For the sequential loads (1 and 2), the bidder **MAY** modify the following parameters for each test:

 * `transferSize` - the size (in bytes) of a single data buffer to be transferred in a single I/O call.
-The Offeror should find the transferSize that produces the highest bandwidth results and report this optimal transferSize.  `blockSize` must always be equal to `transferSize`.
+The bidder should find the transferSize that produces the highest bandwidth results and report this optimal transferSize.  `blockSize` must always be equal to `transferSize`.